flare-foundation/FTSO-price-provider/README.md

 # *Flare Network* price provider

+This is the version for the Flare network.
+See [`main`](https://github.com/flare-foundation/FTSO-price-provider) branch for the version for Songbird network.

 The repository contains an example of *Flare Network* price provider implementation.

 *Flare Networks* encourages data providers to develop their own custom data provider code, mainly due to the competitive nature of price provision in pursuit of Flare Time Series Oracle (FTSO) rewards.